 These are just trends on the future of work that point to one idea that to survive the workforce of the future that is estimated to reach about 3.5 billion people by 2030, despite the generation you are in, the workforce will be led by knowledge workers who are well skilled with disruptive technologies

 It’s therefore important for company executives and business owners to begin preparing themselves and their employees for the future now.

 Companies should now create resilient work forces in this new environment and put together the strategies and solutions for the digital workforce of the future.
-Here are a few tips that can hep you start of:
+Here are a few tips that can help you start off:

-In everything situation, we start of by accepting.
 Let’s face it, full-time employment is quickly evolving into freelance, contract, or gig work – and this shift is driving us to think more about the future of work.